 Very curvy individuals, especially in the hip and shoulder areas, will want a mattress that is soft with plenty of fluffy materials to fill in the spaces and form around the body.
 Mattress height is also important--there needs to be enough depth for the mattress to form to the body.
-Mattresses featuring the Deluxe Organic Wool Topper, such as the Linden and Madrona organic latex mattresses, have a thick layer of soft wool and an even more substantial layer of supportive latex beneath.
+The ultimate choice for side sleepers is the Aspen organic innerspring mattress, which couples our hourglass coil design, over 70lbs of fluffy organic filling, and five extra inches of depth with the Organic Innerspring Comfort Enhancer.
+Other great options include mattresses featuring the Deluxe Organic Wool Topper, such as the Linden and Madrona organic latex mattresses, have a thick layer of soft wool and an even more substantial layer of supportive latex beneath.

 People who fall in the middle need a mattress that has good support, plus a nice, comfortable mattress topper.
 Any of our standard firm and zoned-latex mattresses will provide both, as will our organic innerspring mattresses, although they are a bit firmer.
 Your biggest choice is whether you want the plush wool top or the soft latex.

 Customers who only have minimal difference between their hips, shoulders, and waist don't need a mattress with a lot of fluff and may, in fact, prefer a firmer mattress.
-Organic futons and organic shikibutons are great options, as are the Laurel zoned organic latex mattress, the Tamarack organic latex mattress, and the Aspen organic innerspring mattress.
-Both the Aspen and Tamarack have mattress toppers, but they are thinner and don't have as much cushioning as some of the other options.
+Organic futons and organic shikibutons are great options, as are the Laurel zoned organic latex mattress and the Tamarack organic latex mattress.
+The Tamarack has a mattress topper, but it's slimmer and doesn't have as much cushioning as some of the other options.

 Knowing the position you most prefer to sleep in is your best tool for finding the perfect mattress.
 Different positions require different responses from your mattress in order to make you comfortable.
 If you don't know what position you like to sleep in most, try paying extra attention tonight as you go to sleep.
 Where's your "go to" pose?